 - 6.1.1 Fur: Products including product trim, made from fur.
-Fur means any animal skin or part thereof with hair or fur fibres attached thereto, either in its raw or processed state or the pelt of any animal killed for the animal's fur. - 6.1.1.1 Where animals have not been killed solely for their fur, and where the animals have been treated in line with our animal welfare and transportation requirements, we will accept: - Materials clipped, shorn or combed from animals with the exception of rabbit (Including angora rabbit) which is not permitted. - Animal skin or part thereof with hair or fur fibres attached of cow/calf, goat, sheep/lamb with the exception of karakul lamb which is not permitted. - 6.1.2 Exotic skins: Any skin/leather not derived from cow/calf, sheep/lamb, pig, goat and water buffalo. - 6.1.3 Exotic feathers: Any feathers not from the by-product of the poultry industry and not derived from geese, duck, turkey or chicken. - 6.1.4 Endangered species: Plants or animal products listed on CITES Appendix I or the EU Wildlife Trade Regulations Annex A. For any plants or animals on CITES Appendices II or III, suppliers must ensure that all certification is in place and kept with the product (where necessary) and that these products are sustainably and responsibly sourced.
+Fur means any animal skin or part thereof with hair or fur fibres attached thereto, either in its raw or processed state or the pelt of any animal killed for the animal's fur. - 6.1.1.1 Where animals have not been killed solely for their fur, and where the animals have been treated in line with our animal welfare and transportation requirements, we will accept: - Materials clipped, shorn or combed from animals with the exception of rabbit (Including angora rabbit) which is not permitted - Animal skin or part thereof with hair or fur fibres attached of cow/calf, goat, sheep/lamb with the exception of karakul lamb which is not permitted - 6.1.2 Exotic skins: Any skin/leather not derived from cow/calf, sheep/lamb, pig, goat and water buffalo. - 6.1.3 Endangered species: Plants or animal products listed on CITES Appendix I or the EU Wildlife Trade Regulations Annex A. For any plants or animals on CITES Appendices II or III, suppliers must ensure that all certification is in place and kept with the product (where necessary) and that these products are sustainably and responsibly sourced.

-6.1.5 Project Ocean commitments:
+6.1.4 Project Ocean commitments:

-- o Coral - Fish rated '4 (Orange) and 5 (Red)' by the Marine Conservation Society - o Shark (a.k.a Galuchat, Squalene) including shark oil within beauty products - Stingray (a.k.a Galuchat, Shagreen) - o Cosmetic wet wipes including biodegradable or compostable alternatives - Plastic straws - Products containing microbeads - Single-use plastic water bottles or carbonated drinks bottles - Single-use plastic cups - Plastic carrier bags - Cosmetics containing plastic-based glitter, defined as solid plastic less than 5mm in diameter, including but not limited to PET, PLA, and 'plant-derived', 'bio plastic' or 'biodegradable' plastic. - Balloons (incl. biodegradable balloons) for events and visual merchandising and in Goods for Resale - 6.1.6 Timber and paper: Products that do not meet relevant laws including EU Timber Regulations, UK Timber Regulations and UK FLEGT.
-Suppliers should also: - Strive to use recycled, or FSC[®] wood stocks where possible.
-Timber and paper goods directly purchased for use in our business should be specified recycled or FSC[®] certified. - 6.1.7 Other:
+- Coral - Fish red-rated by the Marine Conservation Society - Shark (a.k.a Galuchat, Squalene) including shark oil within beauty products - Stingray (a.k.a Galuchat, Shagreen) - Cosmetic wet wipes including biodegradable or compostable alternatives - Plastic straws - Products containing microbeads - Single-use plastic water bottles or carbonated drinks bottles - Single-use plastic cups - Plastic carrier bags - Balloons (incl. biodegradable balloons) for events & visual merchandising - 6.1.5 Timber and paper: Products that do not meet relevant laws including EU Timber Regulations.
+Suppliers should also: - Align with the aims of Selfridges' Forest Fibres Position Statement and the Selfridges' Wood and Paper Position Statement: - https://images.selfridges.com/is/content/selfridges/content/site/2019/01- - 2019/Positionstatement.pdf - Strive to use recycled, FSC or PEFC wood stocks were possible. - Not supply Selfridges Selection goods containing palm oil or palm oil derivatives. - 6.1.6 Other: - Foie gras.